mccurcio/mccurcio/README.md

 ### About Me

-- I have several passions film, jazz music, hiking and travel.
+- I have several passions film, jazz music, hiking, and travel.

 - :airplane: *Fun fact*: I visited two of the lowest places on land with elevations below sea level.